 Have all your logistics planned out ahead of time when it comes to getting home from the reception; your best bet is keeping taxi fare somewhere on your person.
 The worst thing to happen would be if your hookup time is close at hand… just when your ride home declares it’s time to leave.

-No matter how hot her big brother or favorite cousin is, but taking their attention off the bride on her big day leaves you running the risk of a rift with your friend when all is said and done.
-Tread carefully and pick up on cues when you mention to her how great so-and-so looks in their tux – and then wait until the ceremony is done and the ‘JUST MARRIED’ car has pulled away from the reception.
+No matter how hot her big brother or how foxy best-maid is, taking their attention off the couple on their big day leaves you running the risk of a rift with your friend when all is said and done.
+Tread carefully and pick up on cues when you mention how great so-and-so looks in their tux – and then wait until the ceremony is done and the ‘JUST MARRIED’ car has pulled away from the reception.

 DO Come Prepared

-You remembered to put on no-run mascara for the possibility of waterworks later on, so the least you could do is stash a condom in your purse; you know, just in case.
+You remembered to put on no-run mascara for the possibility of waterworks later on, so the least you could do is keep a condom in your purse or inner jacket pocket; you know, just in case.
 Could there be anything worse than laying all that groundwork, getting to the point of no return to realize that neither of you has one?
 That’s one of those classic ‘all dressed up with nowhere to go’ situations if we’ve ever heard one.

-Our final piece of advice is for the catching of the bouquet, and it’s really simple; elbows up.
+Our final piece of advice is for the catching of the bouquet or garter, and it’s really simple; elbows up.